Elk Chimichangas with Cilantro Crema

 Cilantro Garlic Crema

-• Using a blender, add all ingredients and blend on high for 15 to 20 seconds until smooth.
-Pour crema into a bowl and refrigerate for 30 minutes to enhance the flavor.
+• Add all ingredients to a blender and blend on high for 15–20 seconds, until smooth.
+Pour the crema into a bowl and refrigerate for at least 30 minutes to allow the flavors to meld and intensify.
+Serve chilled alongside your elk chimichangas.

 Elk Chimichangas

 • Heat the olive oil in a large skillet over medium heat until shimmering.
-Add the ground elk, cooking until browned.
-Stir in the diced mild green chiles, chili powder, cumin, granulated garlic powder, Mexican oregano and kosher salt.
-Remove from heat and drain liquid.
+Add the ground elk and cook until browned.
+Stir in the diced mild green chiles, chili powder, cumin, granulated garlic powder, Mexican oregano, and kosher salt.
+Remove from heat and drain any excess liquid.

-• Place the flour tortillas on a work surface and spread ground elk equally in the center of each tortilla.
+• Place the flour tortillas on a work surface.
+Divide the cooked elk mixture evenly among the tortillas, placing it in the center of each.
 Top with shredded cheese and green onions.
-Fold the left and right sides of the tortilla over the filling.
-Starting at the bottom, fold the tortilla up and over the filling and continue rolling all the way up.
-Secure the seam shut with a toothpick.
+Fold the left and right sides of each tortilla over the filling, then roll from the bottom up, securing the seam with a toothpick.

-• Heat the vegetable oil in a deep skillet over medium heat until 350° F. Cooking in batches, fry the chimichangas until golden brown on the bottom, about one to two minutes.
-Turn the chimichangas over and fry until golden brown.
-Remove and set on paper towels to drain.
-Remove toothpicks, top with grated parmesan cheese and cut in half to serve.
-Plate with cilantro garlic crema.
+• Heat the vegetable oil in a deep skillet over medium heat to 350°F. Working in batches, fry the chimichangas until golden brown on the bottom, about 1–2 minutes.
+Flip and fry until the other side is golden brown.

 Tried this recipe?Let us know how it was!